MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/index.md

-%---
-%layout: page
-%---

-%{% include toc.html %}
+{% include toc.html %}

-%# The network of Nobel Prize Laureates
+# The network of Nobel Prize Laureates

 ## Introduction